Mali's coup leader wrests back control of the government

-While Goita pledged to go ahead with holding new elections in 2022 as promised, his display of force casts doubt on whether the vote will go ahead without significant interference by the junta that overthrew the last democratically elected president.
+While Goita pledged to go ahead with holding new elections in 2022 as previously promised, his display of force casts doubt on whether the vote will go ahead without significant interference by the junta that overthrew the last democratically elected president last August.

-The move also raised concerns that the new political unrest could further destabilize efforts to control the West African country's long-running Islamic insurgency.
-The United Nations now spends some $1.2 billion annually on a peacekeeping mission in Mali.
+The move also raised concerns that the new political unrest could further destabilize efforts to control Mali's long-running Islamic insurgency.
+The United Nations now spends some $1.2 billion annually on a peacekeeping mission in Mali and France's military has spent eight years trying to stabilize its former colony amid the ongoing threat.

-The military's announcement on the state broadcaster came a day after President Bah N’Daw and Prime Minister Moctar Ouane were arrested by soldiers and brought to the military headquarters in Kati, about 15 kilometers (9 miles) outside the capital.
-Both men remained in detention Tuesday.
+The military's announcement on the state broadcaster Tuesday came a day after President Bah N’Daw and Prime Minister Moctar Ouane were arrested by soldiers and brought to the military headquarters in Kati, about 15 kilometers (9 miles) outside the capital.
+Both men remained in detention Tuesday and there was no immediate word about their conditions.

+The EU went a step further, warning Mali's military Tuesday that it was “ready to consider targeted measures against political and military leaders who obstruct the Malian transition.”

+The new government announced on Monday had left out two men who were prominent junta members: Interior Security Minister Modibo Kone and Defense Minister Sadio Camara.
+About an hour after the new Cabinet was named, the military rounded up the president and prime minister.

-Goita has served as Mali's vice president since the transitional government was formed last September in the wake of his coup d’etat despite initial calls from the international community for an entirely civilian-led transition.
+Goita, who led the junta calling itself the National Committee for the Salvation of the People, has served as Mali's vice president in the transitional government formed last September.
+He has held that position despite initial calls from the international community for an entirely civilian-led transition.

 Still, the military insisted: “The transition is following its normal course and elections will be held as anticipated in 2022.”
 Following international pressure last year the junta had promised to organize that vote by next February, 18 months after the coup d’etat shook the country.